 Sheffield Cathedral is the oldest building in the city still in daily use, and parts of it date from the 13th century.
 The Chancel and the Sanctuary were built in the 15th century, while the impressive hammerbeam roof in the Chancel is probably from the 16th century.

 The project A place for all people aimed to make the cathedral a more welcoming place for all visitors, and to engage with a wide audience.
 It included developing a new fully accessible entrance and improving both the accessibility of the external public space and movement within the cathedral through a series of ramps and platform lifts.

 There has been a monastery on or around the site of the present Cathedral for over 1,300 years.
 It is the site of the coronation of the nine year old Henry III in 1216, and the burial place of Edward II in 1327.
 The Cathedral building only narrowly escaped demolition under Oliver Cromwell.

-Last year 150 solar panels were installed on Gloucester Cathedral roof while carrying out essential lead repairs.
+In 2016, 150 solar panels were installed on Gloucester Cathedral roof while carrying out essential lead repairs.
 The solar panels generate about 25% of the energy used by the Cathedral.
-The Cathedral is also considering options to upgrade its lighting system, conserve heat and prevent draughts.

 5. Durham Cathedral

 Originally built as a monastic cathedral for a community of Benedictine monks, Durham Cathedral boasts some of the most intact surviving monastic buildings in England.
 Today, it is part of a World Heritage Site and welcomes over 700,000 visitors a year.

 The project Open Treasure aims to improve the visitor experience through new exhibitions, facilities and spaces.
 This included creating a new exhibition space within the medieval Monks’ Dormitory area, updating the café and shop, and making these areas fully accessible.